grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "I do not know... we are within normal tolerances... though..."
 He reached past Gregory and turned the rudder.
 The boat came along, slowly.
 "Sluggish?"

-[//]: # (### Captain Percy goes looking for what's wrong)
+[//]: # (### Percy goes looking for what's wrong)

 "I need to go look my girl over.
 Let me know on the PA if something happens."

-Hemi nodded and Captain Percy slipped down the ladder to the deck below.
+Hemi nodded and Percy slipped down the ladder to the deck below.
 She stepped to the front of the navigation and sonar compartment and climbed down a steel ladder to the middle deck of the boat.
 This was crew quarters.
 The _Prospect_'s third deck-crew member, Owen Smalls, was off watch and snoring in his rack behind one of the moth-eaten old bed curtains.
 She continued through a hatch at the rear end of crew quarters and down another steel ladder to the lowest of the three main decks.
 If there were something physically wrong with her boat, this deck was the most likely place to figure out what it was.

 She flipped on the lights.
 There was no red night lighting rigged down here, it was just bare white bulbs behind protective steel cages.
 The lights stretched off in a line on the ceiling, forward and aft of her.
 This particular lower-deck compartment was entirely full of batteries, strung together with a web of black cables as thick as her finger.
 The cables were grouped together with wire ties and slung along the racks in heavy bundles.
 The batteries were bolted with rusting steel straps to row upon row of steel shelves.